PitYeen/ENC4265_Bishop_Portfolio/reflective_blogs.md

 I also put too much emphasis on the images and not enough on the text instructions.
 I didn't flesh out the text instructions as much as they should be, and as a result the instructions are missing important information.
 I mistakenly expected a reader to make assumptions, and that is poor design.
 The images I used also lacked propper citation.
 This is a significant error on my part, an error that I should not have made at this level.

 In general, these errors are so simple they should not have been made.
 The errors pointed out are concepts that I was tought at a lower level technical writing course.
 They resulted in me not taking enough time to proof-read and analyze my guide.
 This was not a hard assignment by any means, and a way I can avoid these errors is to take more time on my deliverables.
 Starting them earlier will ensure I have enough time to thoroughly edit my deliverables to ensure they meet the level of quality that this course expects.

+AI Statement: AI was not used in the writing of this blog post.

+---
+# Reflective Blog 5
+## Creating a Chatbot
+For my previous deliverable, I was tasked with creating a chatbot to solve a specific problem.
+The problem I chose to tackle was finding food options based on a cuisine preferance and your location.
+This was a problem I often had, I could not decide where I wanted to eat.

+One of the problems I ran into was, "How was I going to train the bot?"
+Creating documents and skimming websites to feed into the bot would take a long time, more than I would reasonably have.
+So, I opted to incorporate AI, specifically ChatGPT.
+Chatling, the platform I utilized to make my chatbot, offered a convenient way to integrate large language models into my chatbot.

+While this was extremely convenient for me, it doesn't always do what it's told to do.
+One of the parameters I set for the chatbot was to not include already listed restaurants when the user requests more locations.
+Sometimes, the AI seems to ignore this parameter.
+I've noticed this behavior when using AI chatbots in the past, and ChatGPT itself.
+AI doesn't always follow explicit instructions given to it.
+I was able to fix this by manually putting in, "Do not include previous results," multiple times into the prompt that is fed into the AI model.
+This did appear to somewhat fix the issue, but it's still not perfect.
+AI is still extremely primitive and is still growing.

+Years ago, chatbots were very limited in what they could do.
+If they were included at all, they had a very limited set of predefined responses and tasks and could often only regurgitate information already found on the website it was embedded in to.
+More often than not, you would still need to call into a support call center to fix any issues.
+With the rapid advancement of AI and large language models, chatbots are more than capable and usable now.
+While still limited, their capabilities to adapt and process user inputs has expanded exponentially.
+As this technology advances, we will see more implementation of AI.
+A great example is Wendy's and their implementation of AI in their drive-through ordering systems.

+AI Statement: AI was not used in the writing of this blog post.